 - Philadelphia International Airport: Twenty-eight airlines (three of which are low-fare carriers) operate nearly 600 daily, nonstop flights from 120 cities, including 60 daily and seasonal flights from 36 international destinations.

 - SEPTA Rail Line: SEPTA Rail Lines service the entire Philadelphia Region.
-The Gallery East Station is connected to the Convention Center.
+Jefferson Station is connected to the Convention Center.

 - The Regional High Speed Airport Line connects Philadelphia International Airport directly to downtown Philadelphia in just 20 minutes.
-(To get to the Pennsylvania Convention Center, you're going to want to disembark at the Market East Station.)
+(To get to the Pennsylvania Convention Center, you're going to want to disembark at Jefferson Station.)

 - From Amtrak's 30th Street Station take the SEPTA Regional Rail to the Convention Center.
 A regional rail train departs every few minutes.
 With your Amtrak ticket, the ride to center City is free.

 - Other SEPTA Regional Rail Lines can shuttle you throughout the region.
 Please visit Septa.org or call 215-580-7800.

 - Taxicabs: Walking around Philadelphia is fun and easy.
 However, if you are in a hurry or suddenly the weather changes, taxicabs are plentiful and relatively inexpensive.